kalekundert/wellmap/docs/file_format.rst

 meta.include
 ------------
-A path or a list of paths to TOML files that should provide the defaults for this file.
-If a list of paths is given, the later files will take precedence over the earlier files.
-This is useful if you want to share the same basic plate layout between multiple experiments, but want to specify different paths or tweak certain wells for each one.
+The paths to one or more files that should effectively be copied-and-pasted into this layout.
+This is useful for sharing common features between similar layouts, e.g. reusing a standard curve layout between multiple experiments, or even reusing entire layouts for replicates with different data paths.
+This setting can either be a string, a dictionary, or a list:

+- String: The path to a single layout file to include.

+- Dictionary: The path to a single layout file in include, with additional metadata.
+The dictionary can have the following keys:

+  - *path* (string, required): The path to include.
+  - *shift* (string, optional): Reposition all the wells in the included layout.
+This setting has the following syntax: ``<well> to <well>``.
+For example, ``A1 to B2`` would shift all wells down and to the right by one.
+    Some caveats: the included file cannot use the `[irow.A]` or `[icol.1]` well groups (this restriction may be possible to remove, let me know if it causes you problems), wells cannot be shifted to negative row or column indices, and the shift will not apply to any files that are concatenated to the included file via `meta.concat`.

+- List: The paths to multiple layout files to include.
+Each item in the list can either be a string or a dictionary; both will be interpreted as described above.
+If multiple files define the same well groups, the later files will take precedence over the earlier ones.

-.. rubric:: Example:
+.. rubric:: Examples:

 The first layout describes a generic 10-fold serial dilution.
 The second layout expands on the first by specifying which sample is in each row.
-Note that the first layout could not be used on its own, because it doesn't specify any rows:
+Note that the first layout could not be used on its own because it doesn't specify any rows:

 .. example:: file_format/serial_dilution.toml file_format/meta_include.toml